eclipse-iofog/documentation/requirements/k8s/README.md

 ioFog provides an integration with Kubernetes so as to allow users to manage cloud and edge workloads through `kubectl`.

-The integration is implemented through the following Custom Resources and their corresponding Custom Controllers (in ioFog Operator):
+The integration is implemented through the following Custom Resources and their corresponding Custom Controllers (in the ioFog Operator):

 * Control Plane
 * Agent